 The target of a data movement can be one of these:

-- A JDBC data source involved in the view and whose database is one of the DBMSs supported by the Cache Engine (the section Cache Module lists them).
+- A JDBC data source involved in the execution of the view and whose database adapter is supported by the Cache Engine (the section Cache Module lists them).

 - The database used by the Cache Engine: